Herbert Kitchener, 1st Earl Kitchener: Conspiracy theories

 Frederick Joubert Duquesne, a Boer soldier and spy, claimed that he had assassinated Kitchener after an earlier attempt to kill him in Cape Town failed.
 He was arrested and court-martialled in Cape Town and sent to the penal colony of Bermuda, but managed to escape to the U.S. MI5 confirmed that Duquesne was "a German intelligence officer ... involved in a series of acts of sabotage against British shipping in South American waters during the [First World] war"; he was wanted for: "murder on the high seas, the sinking and burning of British ships, the burning of military stores, warehouses, coaling stations, conspiracy, and the falsification of Admiralty documents".

 Duquesne's unverified story was that he returned to Europe, posed as the Russian Duke Boris Zakrevsky in 1916, and joined Kitchener in Scotland.
 While on board HMS Hampshire with Kitchener, Duquesne claimed to have signalled a German submarine that then sank the cruiser, and was rescued by the submarine, later being awarded the Iron Cross for his efforts.
 Duquesne was later apprehended and tried by the authorities in the U.S. for insurance fraud, but managed to escape again.
+However, there are "numerous improbabilities", in Duquesne's story, and "no records" to corroborate any part of it.

 During the Second World War, Duquesne ran a German spy ring in the United States until he was caught by the FBI in what became the biggest roundup of spies in U.S. history: the Duquesne Spy Ring.
 Coincidentally, Kitchener's brother was to die in office in Bermuda in 1912, and his nephew, Major H.H.
-Hap Kitchener, who had married a Bermudian, purchased (with a legacy left to him by his uncle) Hinson's Island – part of the former Prisoner of War camp from which Duquesne had escaped – after the First World War as the location of his home and business.
+Hap Kitchener, who had married a Bermudan, purchased (with a legacy left to him by his uncle) Hinson's Island – part of the former prisoner of war camp from which Duquesne had escaped – after the First World War as the location of his home and business.

 Legacy

 Kitchener is officially remembered in a chapel on the northwest corner of St Paul's Cathedral in London, near the main entrance, where a memorial service was held in his honour.

 In Canada, the city of Berlin, Ontario, named in respect to a large German immigrant settler population, was renamed Kitchener following a 1916 referendum.

 Since 1970, the opening of new records has led historians to rehabilitate Kitchener's reputation to some extent.
 Robin Neillands, for instance, notes that Kitchener consistently rose in ability as he was promoted.
 Some historians now praise his strategic vision in the First World War, especially his laying the groundwork for the expansion of munitions production and his central role in the raising of the British army in 1914 and 1915, providing a force capable of meeting Britain's continental commitment.

 His commanding image, appearing on recruiting posters demanding "Your country needs you!", remains recognised and parodied in popular culture.

+In the 1972 movie Young Winston, Kitchener is portrayed by John Mills.

 In the 2021 movie The King's Man, Kitchener is portrayed by Charles Dance.